SCOTTeVEST’s unique selling point is pockets. They produce jackets, vests, trousers and shirts with lots and lots of pockets.

 If you look at SCOTTeVEST’s website, it becomes clear that their products aren’t really intended for long-term travel.
 They gear their products more toward shorter-term trips, particularly hunting or fishing.
 Some are just meant to be everyday clothing.
 These products seem more suited to these uses.
 Certainly, if you’re going to be out all day hiking or whatever in, for example, autumn weather like now, one of their jackets would be perfect for comfortable, hands-free walking.

-Baubax is coming out soon with another similar product, but more geared to a travel market.
-Hopefully they’ll avoid some of the pitfalls I list above, and perhaps their materials will be more breathable.
+Baubax has a similar product.
+I have not tried it yet, but hopefully it avoids some of the pitfalls I list above, and perhaps their materials are more breathable.
 I hope so, because I doubt I’ll use my SCOTTeVEST much again.

-It’s too bad, really, because I loved having my hands free, and I loved knowing my things were right there and wouldn’t be stolen.
+It’s too bad, really, because I loved having my hands free, and I loved knowing my things were right there and no one could steal them.